 Cheyenne strongly believes that mental health is unique to each individual.
 She places huge importance on creating a safe and supportive environment where one can talk openly and confidentially.
 She recognises that childhood is an extremely vulnerable and crucial stage which shapes a child’s eventual ways of thinking and behaving.
 As such, she hopes to enhance emotional regulation and self-conceptualisation in children who are struggling internally through therapy.

-Director & Principal Clinical Psychologist
+Director & Lead Clinical Psychologist

-Principal Counselling Psychologist & Team Lead
+Principal Counselling Psychologist & Therapy Lead

 Senior Clinical Psychologist